-Coastal Electric Cooperative is a member-owned electric cooperative providing electric service to the people of Coastal Georgia in Bryan, Liberty, Long and McIntosh counties.
-We are dedicated to providing our members with dependable power at the most competitive rates.
+Coastal Electric Cooperative is a community-owned electric cooperative providing electric service to the people of Coastal Georgia in Bryan, Liberty, Long and McIntosh counties.
+We are dedicated to providing our customers with dependable power at the most competitive rates.
 And because we are locally-owned and managed, you get responsive, customer focused service 24 hours a day, seven days a week.

 As a Touchstone Energy Cooperative, our four core values are: